seblum/ACTR-ThesisModels/ACT-R/extras/act-touch/readme.txt

    5.

-There are seven new motor actions provided with the ACT-Touch extension.
+There are several new motor actions provided with the ACT-Touch extension.
 Those actions can be used with any device (or no device) currently installed for the model's hands, but if the device does not support the appropriate notifications used then the results may not be very useful.
 In particular, since the coordinates for these actions are measured in pixels, but